 Stratton hopes to have the wheelchair ramp and a walk-up service window built in 2022.
 Realistically, the Strattons are anticipating a 2023 opening for their walk-in shop, she said.

 For Donna Stratton, who does accounting work for the Barrington Chamber of Commerce, making and decorating these cupcakes is “my creative outlet,” she said.

 While most customers have been enjoying the classic cupcake flavors, chocolate and vanilla, she also has lemon, almond, pecan pie and spice.
 For the future, Clock Tower also is working on cake donuts and a cinnamon crumb cake flavor.

 Icing flavors are chocolate, vanilla, almond, peanut butter, strawberry, mint and caramel.

-Designs Clock Tower has for their cupcakes include roses, sunflowers, hydrangeas, tulips, poinsettias and carnations, among others.
+Among the designs that Clock Tower creates for the cupcakes are roses, sunflowers, hydrangeas, tulips, poinsettias and carnations.

-Based on feedback she’s received in person and on Facebook, customers already seem excited for the walk-in shop to open, Dona Stratton said.
+Based on feedback she’s received in person and on Facebook, customers already seem excited for the walk-in shop to open, Donna Stratton said.